 Although I am formally educated in the field of Physics, I have spent most of my adult life working as a software development manager.
 Prior to entering the software development sector, I worked at a non-profit organization teaching elementary, middle and high school students algebra and college conceptual math in several school districts throughout the US.
 While working with this organization, my love of teaching was developed.
 The skills and knowledge gained as a teacher and training supervisor served me well as I began to consult and educate clients regarding custom software solutions.
 Today I am a Machine Learning enthusiast and work as a freelance data analyst.
 I am a firm believer that continuous effort is the key to unlocking our potential.
+In fact this fall, I earned a Graduate Certificate in Data Science.

 Education & Certification